-Safe and effective human papillomarivus vaccines offer protection against 70% of all cervical cancer cases.
+Safe and effective human papillomavirus vaccines offer protection against 70% of all cervical cancer cases.

 Gavi supports inactivated polio vaccine as part of routine immunisation programmes.

-Gavi funds JE catch up campaigns.
-Countries self-finance the vaccine for routine immunisation.
+Gavi funds Japanese encephalitis catch-up campaigns.
+Countries then self-finance the vaccine for routine immunisation.

 Gavi provides yellow fever support for routine immunisation, campaigns in high-risk countries and emergency stockpiles in case of outbreaks.